stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/R.md

 !!!
 Warning "Install R packages in a standard shell session"

-   Make sure to install your packages in a standard Sherlock shell session and not in an RStudio session.
+    Make sure to install your packages in a standard Sherlock shell session, not in an RStudio session.

 To install a R package in your personal environment, the first thing to do is load the R module: